fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

-## 14: Critiquing Digital History
+## 14: Critiquing Data Interfaces

 ### Tuesday (Apr 16)
 {% include alert.html class='warning' title='Recommended Due Date' text="
 Complete a first draft of your [visual essays](visual-essay-guidelines) to gauge how long its taking and what kind of images you can find.
 "%}

-In class we'll discuss our on-going spatial history essays, look at how to critique a data interface, and review the [data interface critique guidelines](data-interface-critique).
+In class we'll discuss our on-going visual essays, look at how to critique a data interface, and review the [data interface critique guidelines](data-interface-critique).
 You should read these ahead of time, but there's no other required reading.

 #### Et cetera
 - American Historical Association, [Evaluation of Digital Scholarship in History](https://www.historians.org/teaching-and-learning/digital-history-resources/evaluation-of-digital-scholarship-in-history/guidelines-for-the-professional-evaluation-of-digital-scholarship-by-historians)